Alfonso Gomez-Rejon

+His television program credits include the FOX teen musical series Glee (2010-2012), the FX horror series American Horror Story (2011-2014), and the Amazon Prime limited series Hunters (2020).
+He received a nomination for the Primetime Emmy Award for Outstanding Directing For a Miniseries or Movie for American Horror Story: Coven.

 Early career

 In high school, Rejon would "borrow a friend's camera" and "make shorts in lieu of presenting a report in front of the class."
 He began his professional career as personal assistant to Martin Scorsese, Nora Ephron, Robert De Niro and Alejandro González Iñárritu before transitioning into a second unit director for feature films, and becoming a television and commercial director.
 Much of his time as a personal assistant was spent on the sets of major motion pictures.
 Gomez-Rejon then gained extensive experience as a second unit director, including such films as Babel, Julie & Julia and Argo.
 He cast most of the "unknown parts" in Babel, which earned him a chance to assist Ryan Murphy in finding authentic Balinese personnel for Eat Pray Love.

 Television commercials

 Prior to and during the September 21, 2010 season 2 premiere (episode "Audition") of Glee, American Express aired a commercial for its Members Project entitled "Don't Be A Sue", in reference to Glee character Sue Sylvester who has no regard for the arts and public service.

 On February 6, 2011, Chevrolet ran several Super Bowl ads.
 One was a 30-second ad in which the cast of Glee was asked to be spokespersons for the Chevrolet Cruze.
 This ad served as a teaser for a 2-minute-and-20-second ad featuring the Glee cast as singers and dancers during a Lea Michele-led rendition of "See the USA in Your Chevrolet" that aired during the Super Bowl lead-out program, which was "The Sue Sylvester Shuffle" episode of Glee.
 A 60-second version of the ad was aired along with movie trailers at nationwide movie theaters.
 The "See the USA" ad was directed by Gomez-Rejon.
 Russell Carpenter was the director of photography.

 On November 30, 2011, T-Mobile announced a surprise event at the Woodfield Mall.
 On December 1, 2011, Gomez-Rejon directed about six surprise singing and dancing mall performances of "Home for the Holidays" by Carly Foulkes and 100 Chicago-area women in magenta dresses.
 The performances were later edited into a music video with the hope that it would go viral.
 The full video that has been posted on YouTube has a run time of 3:48 and it will be presented in a 60-second national television commercial starting on December 12.
 The video was produced by Ridley Scott and Tony Scott's RSA Films.
 The musical director was Paul Mirkovich.